Get Outside in New Hampshire

-Gorham is THE gateway to the North Country's ATV trails.
-The new southern entrance leading to the ATV trails is just a short ride up the street from the Top Notch Inn.
+Gorham is THE gateway to the North Country NH ATV trails.
+The new southern entrance leading to area ATV trails is just a short ride up the street from the Top Notch Inn.
 Yes!
 You can ride your ATV on the road legally!

 While the state of New Hampshire boasts nearly 800 miles of state and club maintained off highway recreational vehicle riding trails, the ever-expanding trail system leaving from Gorham, NH in the Jericho Mountain State Park makes the Great North Woods an increasingly popular destination for ATV enthusiasts.
 Located in Berlin, the 7,500 acre park is centered on the sparkling shores of Jericho Lake, a man-made lake built in the 1970s.